Marzal/awesome-telegram/README.md

 * [@StoreBot](https://t.me/StoreBot) - Helps you discover the best bots 👾 on Telegram.
 Explore charts, rate bots and enjoy updates\!
 StoreBot.me
 * [Telegram Bot Store (StoreOfBot)](https://t.me/StoreOfBot) - Search, Explore & Discover the best bots or channel

-### Develop

-* [@HttpResponseBot](https://t.me/HttpResponseBot) - With this Bot you can get the HTTP status code and the redirects instantly for any website.
-Send me a link.
-* @GithubReleasesBot - A chatbot that notify the user by telegram's message for a followed Github repository's new releases
-* [@MiddlemanBot](https://t.me/MiddlemanBot) - [Open Source](https://github.com/n1try/telegram-middleman-bot) - Message broker bot to translate HTTP calls into Telegram messages.
-* [@GitHubBot](https://t.me/githubbot) - Get notifications about events in your public GitHub repositories and post comments directly from Telegram.
-* [@github_gist_bot](https://t.me/github_gist_bot) - Bot uploads text and documents to GitHub Gist.
-* [@jsondumpprotobot](https://t.me/jsondumpprotobot) - [Open Source](https://github.com/udf/uniborg/blob/kate/stdplugins/info.py) - Returns Telegram MtProto meta-data for all sent messages

 ### Aprobados por Telegram

 * [@telegraph](https://t.me/telegraph) - To manage your telegra.ph publications and log in across any number of devices _(Oficial)_